-It is also composed of organic and inorganic acids that cause a pleasantly sour taste with lime honey flavor.
+It is also composed of organic and inorganic acids that cause a pleasantly sour taste with a lime honey flavor.

 Another important component is the pollen of lime which is the source of amino acids and proteins.
-Polyphenols and flavonoids are responsible for the antioxidant activity, which makes linden honey a natural tonic for the body.
+Polyphenols and flavonoids are responsible for antioxidant activity, which makes linden honey a natural tonic for the body.

 Medicinal Properties of Linden Honey

 This honey has the highest antibacterial properties, as well as an expectorant, anti-inflammatory, sedative, and laxative effect.
 Primarily used for treating colds and fever as a diaphoretic, it is also used as a fortifying agent.
 It prevents tonsillitis and controls the inflammation of respiratory organs.